-Española, NM–Northern New Mexico University’s College of Education has received a $126,000 grant from the New Mexico Higher Education Department to improve teacher preparation and close the achievement gap in reading, math and science in Northern New Mexico Schools.
+Española, NM – Northern New Mexico College’s College of Education has received a $126,000 grant from the New Mexico Higher Education Department to improve teacher preparation and close the achievement gap in reading, math and science in Northern New Mexico Schools.

 “Northern New Mexico College of Education looks forward to continuing educational partnerships with the College of Arts and Sciences, local schools, educational agencies in order to increase academic achievement in students throughout northern New Mexico,” Interim College of Education Dean Christina Esquibel said.